Apple Mail Not Sending Emails: How to Fix?

 Restart the Mail App

-You also just close the app and open it again.
+This prompts Mail to refresh.
+You can also quit the app completely and open it again.

 Test Server Connection With Connection Doctor